wabson/build-tomcat-bundles/bundle-files/osx/README.md

 Once started up, the Share application can be accessed by navigating to the location `http://<servername>:8080/share` in a web browser.

+MySQL will start up using port 33061, to avoid conflicts with any existing MySQL installations you may have.

 You can start Tomcat or MySQL individually using the `start-tomcat` and `start-mysql` options.